Reflecting on the year that was …

 Many of us start the year with good intentions but it’s not always easy to stay motivated, and sometimes events out of your control can take you off course.

 Think about what’s achievable.
-Have you talked about your goals with your adviser?
-Have they changed since last year?
+Have your goals changed since last year?
 What do you need to do to make them happen?
 What things can you stop, start or continue?

 Often, the act of writing down your goals helps you get clear about what you want, and the tracking of your goals helps you to stay motivated.
 It’s like making a public commitment.
 Put your goals somewhere you’ll see them every day as a reminder.
 It also helps to share your goals with someone and regularly let them know how you’re tracking.

 - One way to help you reflect and stay motivated is to write a letter to your future self about where you’re at and where you’d like to be in a year’s time.
-Using Futureme.org you can have it emailed to yourself 1 January 2018.
+Using www.futureme.org you can have it emailed to yourself 1 January 2019.

 - Break down some of the bigger goals down into smaller achievable steps.